Halium-on-Snap/hybris-2404/README.md

-# Mesa libraries for `base: core24` snaps
+# libhybris libraries for `base: core24` snaps

-A content snap providing the Mesa userspace libraries and drivers for core24-based snaps.
+A content snap providing the libhybris userspace libraries and drivers for core24-based snaps.

 This supplies the gpu-2404 content interface: